 Dental care in the U.S.A. is very expensive and is not covered by Maryville University student health insurance.
 If you have access to a dentist at home, we suggest that you have your teeth cleaned and fixed before you leave.

-Staff Members in the International Admissions Office and Center for Global Education welcome you to your new campus!
+Staff members in the Office of International Student Success welcome you to your new campus!

 650 Maryville University Drive